VHIOStatUnit/survplot/README.md

 #### Arguments

-**Statistics source** — exactly one of the first three must be supplied:
+**Statistics source** — exactly one of the first three must be supplied, automatically done by calling `surv.plot` according to the specification of `aft.model` or `table.df`:

 | Argument | Type | Default | Description |
 |---|---|---|---|